schravenlant/sql/README.md

 If you fully understand all the examples you are prepared to take the exam.

+You can paste the SQL examples into https://www.programiz.com/sql/online-compiler to try for yourself how they work.

 ## Tables
 All examples select information from the tables below